Blockchainbrett/crypto-art-digest/posts/firstpost.md

   - art
 ---

+# Crypto Art Digest - Sunday, March 15th 2020 - Edition 1 of 1

 Hey Crypo Art enthusiasts!
 Hope everyone is safe and healthy.
-Welcome to the Crypto Art Digest where Ill be covering hot takes and updates in the crypto art space each week across superrare, async.art and opensea, etc.. all the crypto art platforms I can entertain.
+Admist the Corona crypto crash, Welcome to the Crypto Art Digest where Ill be covering hot takes and updates in the crypto art space each week across superrare, async.art and opensea, etc.. all the crypto art platforms I can entertain.
 Since this is the first newsletter I'm going to go a bit beyond just this past week.

 ### Bidding Wars
-*The historical crypto art bidding wars*
+*The historical crypto art bidding wars!*

 * Crypto kitties
+* Homer Pepe
 * Async Master piece
-* Colie Layer
+* Colie's Layer
-* WS vs shayne
-* me vs WS
+* Xcopy
+* Superrare ETHgirl
-* Joy one
+* Robness

-### Hot Artists
+### Artsy Artists
-*The crypto artists we know and love.. the people that make it all possible*
+*The crypto artists we know and love.. the people that make it all possible.*

 * Xcopy
 * Hackatao